ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+C=7.
+The operators are the equal sign (=) and the plus sign (+).
+The plus sign adds the values of c and d together.
+The equal sign assigns the result of that operation to the variable c.

 ## Question 3